twbs/blog/_posts/2013-08-19-bootstrap-3-released.md

 * **Better box model by default.** Everything in Bootstrap gets `box-sizing: border-box`, making for easier sizing options and an enhanced grid system.
 * **Super-powered grid system.** With four tiers of grid classes—phones, tablets, desktops, and large desktops—you can do some super crazy awesome layouts.
 * **Rewritten JavaScript plugins.** All events are now namespaced, no-conflict stuff works way better, and more.
 * **New Glyphicons icon font!** While they were gone for a while, we've since restored the Glyphicons to the main repo.
-In 2.x, they were images, but now they're in font format and we've added 40 new glyphs.
+In 2.x, they were images, but now they're in font format and include 40 new glyphs.
 * **Overhauled navbar.** It's now always responsive and comes with some super handy and re-arrangable subcomponents.
 * **Modals are way more responsive.** We've overhauled the modal code to make it way more responsive on mobile devices.
 They now scroll the entire viewport instead of having a max-height.
 * **Added some components!** New to the mix are panels and list groups.
 * **Removed some components!** We've dropped the accordion (replaced with collapsible panels), submenus, typeahead, and a few more small items.
 (Worth celebrating as much as adding new ones.)
-* **More consistent base and sizing classes.** Buttons, tables, forms, alerts, and more have been updated to have more consistent classes for easier customization and extensibility.
+* **More consistent base and sizing classes.** Buttons, tables, forms, alerts, and more have been updated to have more consistent classes for easier customizer and extensibility.
 * **Docs have been blown up, yo.** We've added a lot of new documentation, not only for our components, but for browser support (including gotchas and bugs), license FAQs, third party support (and workarounds), accessibility, and more.
 * **Dropped Internet Explorer 7 and Firefox 3.6 support.** For Internet Explorer 8, you'll need to include [Respond.js](https://github.com/scottjehl/Respond) for all the media queries to work correctly.
 You can read more about [browser support](http://getbootstrap.com/getting-started/#browser-support) in the docs.